maliMirkec/personal-website/site/articles/first-year-of-ui-dev-newsletter.md

   - newsletter
 description: After the first anniversary of the UI Dev Newsletter, I wanted to share how and why I am running it.
 Read the whole story and get some useful links.
 type: articles-item
-sections3:
+# sections3:
-  - type: banner-beta
+#   - type: banner-beta
-    banner: newsletter
+#     banner: newsletter
-  - type: content-beta
+#   - type: content-beta
-    id: original-q-and-a
+#     id: original-q-and-a
-    desc: >-
+#     desc: >-
-      ## Original Q and A
+#       ## Original Q and A

-      - **What are the typical topics you write about?
+#       - **What are the typical topics you write about?
 Is there a recurring theme or style throughout your articles?**

-        Everything related to User Interface development, including HTML, CSS, JavaScript, Accessibility, tools, and apps.
+#         Everything related to User Interface development, including HTML, CSS, JavaScript, Accessibility, tools, and apps.

-      - **I noticed that you use Tinyletter as your newsletter platform.
+#       - **I noticed that you use Tinyletter as your newsletter platform.
 Are you happy with this platform?
 What improvements would you want to see?**

-        I am ok with Tinyletter.
+#         I am ok with Tinyletter.
 It isn’t the best possible experience, but it is free, and it has what I need: a custom HTML.
 I would like to see an option to schedule the sending and automatically send the latest issue to the new subscribers.

-      - **How much time do you spend on your newsletter each week?
+#       - **How much time do you spend on your newsletter each week?
 Does this newsletter encompass a full-time job, hobby, or somewhere in between?**

-        I am spending a few hours reading/finding articles during the week.
+#         I am spending a few hours reading/finding articles during the week.
 I usually create the issue during the weekend.
 It takes between an hour and two.
 I would say this newsletter is my side project.

-      - **Who’s the typical reader?
+#       - **Who’s the typical reader?
 Who are you targeting?**

-        Any frontend developer should enjoy reading the newsletter.
+#         Any frontend developer should enjoy reading the newsletter.
 I am targeting anyone who likes to create User Interfaces.

-      - **Do you track (or have the ability to track) the types of readers for your newsletter?
+#       - **Do you track (or have the ability to track) the types of readers for your newsletter?
 If yes, have you found any interesting trends in terms of geography, interests, career, etc.?**

-        I have basic analytics that my link-shortening service offers, but I rarely check the data.
+#         I have basic analytics that my link-shortening service offers, but I rarely check the data.
 I don’t have time or interest in that thing now.

-      - **Do you monetize your newsletter today?
+#       - **Do you monetize your newsletter today?
 If yes, how do you do it?
 If no, why not?**

-        No. I don’t think anybody would pay.
+#         No. I don’t think anybody would pay.
 I asked my readers in the anniversary issue to buy me a coffee for support.
 Nobody did it.

-      - **How much time is spent outside of creating content?
+#       - **How much time is spent outside of creating content?
 What are those activities?**

-        Reading the articles and deciding which one to select is the only activity outside of creating content.
+#         Reading the articles and deciding which one to select is the only activity outside of creating content.
 I was doing it anyway before I started the newsletter.

-      - **How much revenue do you have?
+#       - **How much revenue do you have?
 What’s your goal?**

-        Not sure, to be honest.
+#         Not sure, to be honest.
 I am considering stopping the newsletter, but every new subscriber makes me not do it
-sections2:
-  - type: banner-beta
-    banner: newsletter
 ---

 A few weeks ago, I sent the first-anniversary issue of the [UI Dev Newsletter](/side-projects/ui-dev-newsletter/).
 Around that time, I got an email from a student with a list of questions about my newsletter.
 I am a polite person, so I answered these questions.
 I thought that more people would be interested in hearing these answers, so I figured I would write a blog post about it.